Vizzuality/soils-revealed/README.md

 The easiest way to deploy your Next.js app is to use the [ZEIT Now Platform](https://zeit.co/) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Documentation

+This project uses IcoMoon to manage Icons [Learn about IcoMoon](https://icomoon.io/#docs).

+Steps for adding new Icons:

+- Create and IcoMoon project and drag you icons there
+- After selecting them, click on Generate SVG & More
+- Download the folder and update your component "Icons" as follows:

+	- Add new icons to SVG folder
+	- Update selection.json
+	- Update symbol-defs.svg
+	- Update index.js, add new <'symbols'> generated to <'defs'>.

+#### To visualize them just add component Icon with the correspondent name of the icon.